oxinabox/Citations.jl/README.md

 Or you can use the helper macro `@declare_citation`:

 ```
-@declate_citation thing,  "2001, Jane Doe, Considerations of a Thing"
+@declare_citation thing,  "2001, Jane Doe, Considerations of a Thing"
 ```

 #### Module (e.g. package)